jephthah-orobia/unflare/README.md

 ## Installation

+Requires at least [Node v18](https://nodejs.org/en/), but preferably [Node v19](https://nodejs.org/en/) or latest.

 This module is intended to be use for [cloudflare's workers](https://workers.cloudflare.com/) to help manage routing and handling of request.
+To avoid issues, install this after [creating your wrangler/workers project](https://developers.cloudflare.com/workers/get-started/guide).

-Installation is done unsing the `npm install` command:
+Installation is done using the `npm install` command:

 ```
 $ npm install unflare